Beyonce 'Frozen' out of top spot on Billboard 200

 LOS ANGELES Disney princesses ousted Queen Bey from her three-week reign atop the weekly Billboard 200 album chart on Wednesday, as the soundtrack to Disney's latest film "Frozen" knocked Beyonce's self-titled album from the top spot.

-The "Frozen" soundtrack sold 165,000 copies in the week ending January 5, and follows on the film's continued box office success since its November release, taking in more than $600 million worldwide.
+The "Frozen" soundtrack sold 165,000 copies in the week ending January 5, and follows on the film's continued box office success since its November release, taking in more than $600 million (364.5 million pounds) worldwide.
 The soundtrack has sold more than 500,000 copies since its release in December.

 "Frozen" follows the story of two princess sisters, one of whom later becomes queen of her Nordic kingdom but has special freezing powers, accidentally casting an eternal winter over their realm, which her sister tries to overturn.